+Eucalyptus Clove

+Grapefruit Cinnamon

+Tea tree Lemongrass

+Frankincense Olive leaf extract (oleuropein)

 Add these into your overall prevention system.
 The key concept is prevention.

-But don't panic buy and don't hoard!
+Don't panic buy & don't hoard!

-Most of the world is not seeing widespread transmission of COVID-19, but there are other natural disasters like fires, earthquakes, tsunamis, etc. So now is a great time to make a "Disaster Go Bag" so you are prepared at a moment's notice.
+Other natural disasters like fires, earthquakes, tsunamis, etc are plaguing much of the world.
+Now is a great time to make a "Disaster Go Bag" so you are prepared at a moment's notice.
 You can watch a video on how to prepare here.
 Moreover, start to prepare a Disaster Stash Box and begin to slowly fill it with items that won't go bad and that you won't touch unless needed.
 Buy a few of the things each time you go shopping.
 Don't buy things you won't eat later, don't hoard and don't buy more than you'll need for a 2 week period.
-We're not talking zombie apocalypse and we very probably won't see power or water interruptions either.
+We're not talking zombie apocalypse.
 Folks at The Prepared have some great and detailed suggestions.